arista-channel/acws/docs/wired/a02_lab.md

             **VLAN pod numbers between 01-12 that was assigned to your lab/Pod.
 Example: `Pod01` is `VLAN101`, `Pod13` is `VLAN113`*

-    4. The settings are configured as seen here

        ![Campus Studios](./assets/images/a02/03_wireless_ap.png)

-    5. Once you are done with configuration, navigate back to `Access interface Configuration` near the top of the page, under the `Quick Actions`
+    4. Once you are done with configuration, navigate back to `Access interface Configuration` near the top of the page, under the `Quick Actions`

        ![Add Access Interface](./assets/images/a02/04_back.png)